Parent Handbook: Financial Information

 Fee Payment Methods

-Payments may be made by credit card and electronic check through the TigerXpress system, by mail to the University of Memphis lockbox, and in person at the Bursar’s Office in Room 115 of Wilder Tower.
+Payments may be made by credit card and electronic check through the TigerXpress system, by mail to the University of Memphis lockbox, and in person at the University Student and Business Resources in Room 115 of Wilder Tower.

 The University of Memphis